Top Tourist Attractions in Spiti Valley: 4 Stunning Places

 The high-altitude lakes of Spiti Valley, and the reflection of the Himalayan mountains in them, will undoubtedly mesmerize you.

-So, let us briefly tell you about the “Top Tourist Attractions in Spiti Valley,” from its ancient monasteries to its high-altitude lakes, which you should not miss.
+So, let us briefly tell you about the “Best sightseeing spots in Spiti Valley,” from its ancient monasteries to its high-altitude lakes, which you should not miss.

 1) Key Monastery: